John-Curcio/John-Curcio.github.io/content/blog/vocabulary.md

 * "convexity"
 * "option"

 This is the vocabulary of a CMU graduate who spends a great deal of time reading Wikipedia.
+I wouldn't have it any other way.

 # The base English module is surprisingly unwieldy

-The fact that domain-specific language exists shouldn't surprise anyone.
-But really, English is *really bad*.

 Have you ever tried to describe a set of physical instructions to someone, and utterly failed to get your point across?
 I've experienced this as the instructor, the student, and an innocent bystander, in the contexts of proper bench press form, Brazilian jiujitsu, and assembling furniture.
-I don't think this is because any parties involved were exceptionally dumb - it's the English language's fault.
+Nobody involved was exceptionally dumb - I think it's the English language's fault.

 When two people view an object from different angles, there is the potential for ambiguity when a person says "up", "left", or "forward".
 So people invented words for absolute coordinate systems, like "starboard", "yaw", "proper left", and cardinal directions.

-**Idioms represent patterns that English speakers as a society have selected to be frequent and important enough to be worth collectively memorizing, despite being difficult to articulate in standard English.** The idea is mapped onto the context domain by analogy.
+Consider idioms.
+Idioms are like the pupae of words.
+As a society, we've found them to be useful analogies for common patterns in the world, which are otherwise difficult to articulate in standard English (if they were easy to articulate, we wouldn't need the idiom).
 A hundred years from now, our most popular idioms may be streamlined down to words.
-The words we know and love were probably once idioms, and clumsy analogies before that.
+The words we know and love were probably once idioms, and long-winded stories before that.

 # The pitch